 The Oboz Bridger boots are great for men who want excellent hiking boots which happen to perform really well on snow and ice.
 These aren’t specifically designed as winter boots, but their rugged outsole is more than suitable for wet and icy terrain.

 Even though they’re not exactly a great option for deep snow, they are entirely waterproof.
-You will have no issues if you wear these in rainy weather or when there are just a couple of inches of snow on the ground.
+You will have no issues keeping your feet dry in rainy weather or when there are just a couple of inches of snow on the ground.
 But because they are not insulated, they’re definitely not suitable for really tall snow or extreme colds.

 These boots feature a very aggressive Granite Peak outsole that is excellent for any terrain.